redhat-manufacturing/device-edge-workshops/exercises/rhde_fdo_rtk/5.1-device-manufacturer-image/README.md

-# Workshop Exercise 4.1 - Network Provisioning an Edge Device
+# Workshop Exercise 5.1 - Imaging a Device as a Device Manufacturer

 ## Table of Contents